-The ac System model is used in conducting steady-state power flow analysis that accounts for the Reactive Power absorption of transformers due to GIC in the System.
+The ac System model specified in Requirement R2 is used in conducting steady -state power flow analysis that accounts for the Reactive Power absorption of transformers due to GIC in the System.

 The projected System condition for GMD planning may include adjustments to posture the System that are executable in response to space weather information.
 These adjustments could include recalling or postponing maintenance outages, for example.